strapi/documentation/docs/developer-docs/latest/getting-started/introduction.md

 Strapi is offered as free and open-source for users who wish to self-host the software.
 When having an issue or a question, the [forum](https://forum.strapi.io) is great first place to reach out for help.
 Both the Strapi community and core developers often check this platform and answer posts.

-For enterprise support, please fill in the form on the [Support page](https://strapi.io/support) of the Strapi website.
+For enterprise support, please see our [Enterprise Support platform](https://support.strapi.io/support/home), please note that you will need to have an active enterprise license to place tickets.